 But as you write your essay, you will immediately come up with a variety of perfect essay titles that are brief and summarize the gist of the essay in a few words.
 This is because as you read and re-read your essay, you will have a clear idea as to what you are really saying in your draft and your title should represent the focus of your writing.

-The time that you’ll spend thinking about your title, could well be used to doing research or creating an outline.
+The time that you’ll spend thinking about your title could well be used to do research or creating an outline.

 2. Use your thesis statement